sacherjj/CasperLabs/explorer/ui/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+If we add `"proxy": "http://localhost:8001/"` to `package.json` we get transparent proxying to the server, but it seems to clash with auto-reloading in Firefox; works in Chrome.

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br>